Digital Transformation in the Financial Sector: The Past

-While connecting the past and present, it is always exciting to get a glimpse of the future — even if the future can sometimes seem like science fiction.
+While connecting the past and present, it is always exciting to get a glimpse of the future of digital transformation in the financial sector — even if the future can sometimes seem like science fiction.
 For example, Bill Gates made a number of predictions in 1999 which at the time seemed outlandish, but today are a reality.
 Gates famously predicted, “People will pay their bills, take care of their finances, and communicate with their doctors over the internet.”

-In the future, expect to see automation become more deeply involved in financial operations.
+In the future, expect to see automation become more deeply involved digital transformation of financial operations.
 Robotic process automation will eliminate many routine tasks, increasing the efficiency of many financial organizations.
 This trend will affect employees who will need to adjust to new business processes and learn new skills, fundamentally changing the financial workforce and industry overall.

 In the future, machine learning and artificial intelligence will provide ideal customer support and services.
 Physical currency will come close to extinction, and almost all money transactions and operations will be done online.
 As a result, brick and mortar banking as we know it will become a thing of the past.